tylertomlinson/crucial_resources/README.md

 </details>

 ## What is this?
-A growing collection of resources focusing on Ruby on Rails and aspects thereof split into various categories
+A growing collection of resources focusing on Ruby on Rails and aspects thereof split into various categories.

-I will do my best to maintain this repository but if you spot bad linting or a resource which isn't complete/listed, please, feel free to contribute.
+I will do my best to maintain this repository.
+Feel free to add anything you have found helpful or update exisiting info.

 ## Atom
 [**Shortcuts**](https://github.com/tylertomlinson/crucial_resources/blob/master/Atom/atom_shortcuts.md)